Samsung Galaxy Camera

-The Samsung Galaxy Camera is a point-and-shoot camera which is an Android based mobile device.
-Samsung announced the camera in August 2012, with the slogan "Camera.
+The Samsung Galaxy Camera is a point-and-shoot camera which is an Android-based mobile device manufactured, developed and designed by Samsung Electronics.
+It was announced alongside the Galaxy Note II at the Samsung Unpacked event in August 29, 2012, with the slogan "Camera.
 Reborn."
-The device was officially released on November 8th, 2012, with web sales beginning on November 7th.
+The device was officially released on November 8, 2012, with web sales beginning on November 7.

 Specifications

 The camera features a 16 megapixel CMOS sensor and a 21x optical zoom lens, as well as Wi-Fi and 3G connectivity, and a GPS receiver by which the camera can make geotagged photographs.
 It runs on Android's 4.1 "Jelly Bean" software and it allows for in-camera organizing, editing and online sharing or storage of images and videos.
 As with other Android devices, other software can be downloaded from Google Play.
 However, voice calls cannot be made on the Galaxy Camera.
 This feature would be provided in its successor, the Samsung Galaxy S4 Zoom.

 Marketing

 To promote the Galaxy Camera, Samsung released a viral video on their YouTube channel, featuring James Franco demonstrating the camera's features.